-The campaign has also taken us to Westminster and Brussels on almost a weekly basis for the last nine months, which would not have been possible without the donations of citizens like you who believe the3million and British in Europe are making a difference in the Brexit negotiations.
+The campaign has also taken us to Westminster and Brussels on almost a weekly basis for the last 2 years, which would not have been possible without the donations of citizens like you who believe the3million and British in Europe are making a difference in the Brexit negotiations.

-In the coming months, the3million will formalise and as a charity.
-We’ll still continue with our lobbying activities to ensure that EU citizen’s rights are protected in the UK, but we’ll also be providing community outreach and advice.
+In the coming months, we’ll still continue with our lobbying activities to ensure that EU citizen’s rights are protected in the UK, but we’ll also be providing community outreach and advice.